open-ce/open-ce/doc/README.branching_strategy.md

 ## Working Branch

-We want to ensure that the default branch (`master` or `main` depending on the repo) always builds in total and take reasonable precautions to keep the default branch functional.
+We want to ensure that the default branch (`main` for the open-ce feedstocks) always builds in total and take reasonable precautions to keep the default branch functional.
 However, this becomes difficult when integrating new versions of frameworks that may not be compatible or fully integrated yet.

 The following branching strategy is to be used under these circumstances.